zonemaster/zonemaster/docs/documentation/gui-faq-en.md

 working and efficient operation.

 **5. How does ZoneMaster work?**

-If you want the technical information about how ZoneMaster operates you are advised to check the [specification of the tests](https://github.com/dotse/zonemaster/tree/master/docs/specifications/tests).
+If you want the technical information about how ZoneMaster operates, you are advised to check the [specification of the tests](https://github.com/dotse/zonemaster/tree/master/docs/specifications/tests).
 If you want a less technical answer you should check the first FAQ-question: “What is ZoneMaster”.

 **6. How can ZoneMaster help me?**

 ZoneMaster was made for technicians or at least people who are interested to learn more about how the DNS operates.
 If you merely want to show whoever is in charge of your domain (the tech-c or technical staff at your name server